getlogbook/logbook/docs/index.rst

 ==================

 Logbook is a logging sytem for Python that replaces the standard library's logging module.
-It was designed for complex and simple applications in mind.
+It was designed with complex and simple applications in mind.

 >>> from logbook import Logger
 >>> log = Logger('Logbook')